 This was also where the famous picture “Raising the Flag on Iwo Jima” was taken.
 This image has stood as a symbol of the teamwork and dedication that was necessary for victory in such harsh conditions.

-We hope you enjoyed learning about all these World War II battles that took place during the month of February and that it served as a reminder to honor all the lives that were lost in the battle for freedom across the globe.
+We hope you enjoyed learning about all these February Battles in World War II and that it served as a reminder to honor all the lives that were lost in the battle for freedom across the globe.